SquidDev-CC/plethora/items/module-laser.md

 arguments: the first two specifying the direction and the last specifying the potency.

 The angle is provided through a yaw (angle on the horizontal axis) and pitch (angle on the verticle axis), each measured in degrees.
-The potency is can be any number between 0.5 and 5, with higher values dealing more damage but taking longer to recharge (note these values are configurable).
+The potency can be any number between 0.5 and 5, with higher values dealing more damage but taking longer to recharge (note these values are configurable).

 ```lua
 local laser = peripheral.wrap(--[[ whatever ]])